Eat, Drink, & Be Merry: Tips From a Local

 - 1950’s American Diner, via del moro 85r, this is brand new and not far from the train station.

-- Libreria Brac does a late Sunday brunch: 12-4pm and is perfect for vegetarians and vegans. address:
+- Libreria Brac does a late Sunday brunch: 12-4pm and is perfect for vegetarians and vegans plus people who enjoy a bohemian ambiance. address:

 via dei vagellai 18r – ph.
 055.094487

 - Fancy!
 The Four Seasons in Florence offers up a gorgeous brunch (think 75 euros a person and up!) but they are pricey!
 Four Seasons is 12-3pm (weekends) Borgo Pinti, 99 – ph. + 39 055.2626450.
 Another option is to try their fabulous ‘high tea.’